ava-labs/avalanche-docs/docs/subnets/create-a-virtual-machine-vm.md

 ## Prerequisites

-Make sure you have followed the previous tutorial in this series.
-We have discussed about interfaces and other concepts:
+Make sure you're familiar with the previous tutorial in this series, which dives into what virtual machines are.

 - [Introduction to Virtual Machines](./introduction-to-vm.md)